hectorLop/hectorlop.com/content/blog/sagemaker_build_docker.md

 - Use AWS ECR to store the docker image.

 ## AWS SageMaker structure
-Let's look at the file system structure that SageMaker jobs use.
+Let's look at the file system structure used by SageMaker.
 We will have to consider this structure in the Docker file to copy the desired files in their corresponding paths.

 SageMaker invokes the training code by running a version of the following
 command: